 Submit an Internet-Draft

-The following links provide information on submitting an Internet-Draft to the IETF.
+Internet-Draft documents follow a well-established format.
+The following links provide information on authoring and submitting an Internet-Draft to the IETF.

 Search For a Current Internet-Draft

-The IETF digitally signs Internet-Drafts, and those signatures can be used to verify an Internet-Draft's authenticity.
+The IETF digitally signs all submitted Internet-Drafts to mark these specific drafts as being authentic, and being received by the IETF through the normal Internet-Draft Submission Process.
+More information is available about how to locate and verify I-D digital signatures.
+The IETF digitally signs Internet-Drafts submitted to the IETF repository, and those signatures can be used to verify an Internet-Draft's authenticity.
 For information on working with Internet-Draft signatures, click here.

 Need Additional Assistance?